nickpoerio/DRLND-continuous_control/Report.md

 For exploration, I used the Ornstein-Uhlebeck noise, using a Gaussian sampling.

-The actor neural network takes the state as input consists of 3 fully connected layers, with relu activations for the first 2 (hidden) and a tanh activation for the output (which in fact should be in the range (-1,1)).
+The actor neural network takes the state as input consists of 3 fully connected layers, with relu activations for the first 2 layers (hidden) and a tanh activation for the output (which in fact should be in the range (-1,1)).
-The actor neural network consists of 3 fully connected layers, with relu activations for the first 2 (hidden) and a linear activation for the output.
-The first input, the state, is taken by the fist layer, while the second one, the action, is taken by the second layer together with the ouptut of the first one.
+The actor neural network consists of 3 fully connected layers, with relu activations for the first 2 layers (hidden) and a linear activation for the output.
+The first input, the state, is taken by the fist layer, while the second one, the action, is taken by the second layer together with the output of the first one.

 The hyperparameters used are: